wp-plugins/email-list-builder-by-social-intents/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-One of the easiest ways to double your email subscribers.
+One of the easiest ways to double your email list subscribers.
 Integrates with MailChimp, Campaign Monitor, Constant Contact, and CSV.
 == Changelog ==

 = 1.0.0 =